Downtown Waste Project

 The City of Guelph maintains a Solid Waste Management Master Plan (SWMMP) to set high level priorities and initiatives for the City related to waste management.
 The most recent SWMMP review was completed in 2021.
 The SWMMP review included a specific sub-report, Task 8: Downtown Service Review that studied issues and opportunities in Guelph’s Downtown Collection Area.
 The Downtown Service Review had two recommendations:

-• Prioritize public space containers for use by pedestrians visiting the downtown, and
+• Prioritize litter containers for use by pedestrians visiting the downtown, and

 • Implement a dedicated collection strategy for downtown residential, industrial, commercial, and institutional properties

-Before bringing these recommendations to Council for approval, the City is doing more engagement and analysis to better understand the waste management solutions that will work best for downtown residents, businesses, services, and their patrons.
+Before bringing these recommendations to Council for approval, the City completed additional engagement and analysis to better understand the waste management solutions that would work best for downtown residents, businesses, services, and their patrons.

 Downtown Waste Working Group

-This spring and summer, downtown residents, businesses, and services, alongside City staff from affected departments, participated in the Downtown Waste Working Group according to this Terms of Reference.
+In spring and summer of 2023, downtown residents, businesses, and services, alongside City staff from affected departments, participated in the Downtown Waste Working Group according to this Terms of Reference.
 Over a series of three workshops, the Working Group reviewed the Solid Waste Management Master Plan’s findings, investigated challenges and opportunities, established key design criteria, and ultimately developed three preliminary concepts for the consideration.
-The presentation slides and notes from the Downtown Waste Working Group proceedings can be found under the Documents bar at the side of this page.
+The presentation slides and notes from the Downtown Waste Working Group meetings can be found under the Documents bar at the side of this page.

 Preliminary concepts